 If you maintain good oral health, your dental implants can last a lifetime.
 Patients who exercise a good oral care routine at home, visit the dentist every six months, and don’t smoke can prolong the longevity of their implants.

 "It was a great experience.
 Everyone was nice, friendly and helpful.
 I had two dental implants and everything turned out so well.
 I never had any pain or problems.
 I rate it a top 10 experience!"
 Kathy Hartigh - 5-Star Review on Healthgrades

 The Stages of the Dental Implant Treatment Process

-The process of having dental implants placed at our Melbourne practice takes a few months.
+The process of having dental implants placed takes a few months.
 However, with proper care, they can provide a lifetime of support for your dental prosthetics, whether they are attached to crowns, bridges, or dentures.
 Learn what to expect when undergoing this dental treatment with our dentists and oral surgeons and how we can ensure treatment matches your budget.

 Sedation for a More Pleasant Implant Surgery Experience